Skip to main content

 Räksmörgås

-Open-faced shrimp sandwich on white bread with mayonnaise, hard-boiled egg, lettuce, and dill.
-A classic West coast specialty showcasing Sweden's love for seafood.
+An open-faced shrimp sandwich on white bread with mayonnaise, hard-boiled egg, lettuce, and dill.
+A west coast classic that leans on Sweden's fondness for seafood.

 Gravlax